Zhong Gong

 Zhong Gong (中功) is a spiritual movement based on qigong founded in 1987 by Zhang Hongbao.
 The full name (中华养生益智功) translates to "China Health Care and Wisdom Enhancement Practice."
-The system distinguished itself from other forms of qigong by its strong emphasis on commercialisation, and a targeted strategy that aimed to build a national commercial organisation in China in the 1990s.
+The system differentiated itself from other qigong practices through its structured organizational approach and commercial model, which aimed to establish a nationwide network of schools and healing centers in China during the 1990s.

 Zhong Gong achieved national prominence during the 'qigong fever' that gripped China during the Deng Xiaoping era.
-The denomination included a nationwide network of schools and healing centres based on Zhang's form of qigong before being outlawed by Chinese authorities in 1999.
-Zhang Hongbao claimed in 2003 to have about 38 million followers, and even Jiang Zemin allegedly believed in the curative power of Zhong Gong's message.
+At its peak, Zhong Gong had an extensive network of schools, instructors, and practitioners, and its influence extended across various social and institutional levels.
+Zhang Hongbao claimed in 2003 that the movement had about 38 million followers and even Jiang Zemin was reportedly interested in its potential health benefits.

-After China declared Zhong Gong an illegal organisation, all its assets and those of the 3,000 entitles constituting the Unicorn Group were confiscated, its 600 principals arrested.
-Zhong Gong wilted away once the organisation was no longer able to transmit the material and social benefits which were motivational drivers for its followers.
-After a warrant for the arrest of leader Zhang Hongbao was issued, he fled to the United States and applied for political asylum—he gained Protective resident status in U.S. on 13 June 2001.
-Zhang died in a car accident in July 2006.
+In 1999, Chinese authorities declared Zhong Gong an illegal organization, citing concerns over its influence and structure.
+As a result, its assets—including those of the 3,000 entities that made up the Unicorn Group—were confiscated, and 600 key members were arrested.
+Following these events, the organization faced significant challenges in maintaining its activities.
+With an arrest warrant issued against him, Zhang Hongbao fled to the United States, where he applied for political asylum.
+He was granted protective resident status on June 13, 2001.
+Zhang died in July 2006 in a car accident.

 History and development

-In the aftermath of the 1989 Tiananmen Square demonstrations, Zhang Hongbao retreated to a remote base area in Sichuan, where he reorganised his followers as employees of a web of private enterprises owned by a parent firm, the Qilin Group.
+In the aftermath of the 1989 Tiananmen Square demonstrations, relocated to a remote area in Sichuan, where he restructured his organization within a network of private enterprises under the Qilin Group.
+This allowed his followers to continue practicing and studying within an organized framework.

-During the early 1990s, Zhong Gong became the most popular of the various qigong schools, but rumours concerning Zhong Gong started to surface.
-As controversy about Zhong Gong increased, Falun Gong gained in popularity, eventually superseding Zhong Gong as the largest movement of its kind.
+During the early 1990s, Zhong Gong became the most popular of the various qigong schools.
 Its commercial activities were incorporated in China as the Unicorn Group (麒麟集团), a collectively ownership enterprise.
 In Mainland China, it had numerous operations, branches, and staff.
 There were six subordinate divisions, including Qigong training, healthy living, travel, education, medical.

-Political scientist Patricia M. Thornton at the University of Oxford lists Zhong Gong as an example of a cybersect, due to the group's reliance internet for text distribution, recruitment and information-sharing among adherents.
+Political scientist Patricia M. Thornton at the University of Oxford lists Zhong Gong as an example of a cybersect, due to the group's reliance on the internet for text distribution, recruitment and information-sharing among adherents.